DevExpress/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/1 Configuration/fields/format.md

 - **Date-Time**
 Converted to the *"Date"* or *"Time"* formats depending on the cell value, except for the *"quarter"* and *"quarterAndYear"* types that are exported as *"short date"* and the *"minute"* and *"millisecond"* formats that are exported as *"long time"*.
 - **Function**
 Cannot be converted, the cell value is exported without formatting.
+Return the function from the [customizeText](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#customizeText) callback to apply formatting to the **DataGrid** and the exported Excel document.
 - [Custom format string](/Documentation/Guide/Common/Value_Formatting/#Format_Widget_Values/Custom_Format_String)
 Cannot be converted, the cell value is exported without formatting.

-To convert unsupported formats, return the formatted string from the [customizeText](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#customizeText) callback as follows:
+To export this format, return the formatted string from the [customizeText](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#customizeText) callback as follows:

 ---
 ##### jQuery